How to use the Olympic Brand

-The following information is intended to provide the general public, community institutions, business community, media and COC sport partners with an opportunity to become informed about the COC’s perspective and approach.
-Examples are provided which assist in describing how to actively promote the Olympic Movement within Canada without devaluing the investments made by COC marketing partners/sponsors.
+The following information is intended to provide the general public, community institutions and business community with an opportunity to become informed about the COC’s perspective and approach.

 The Olympic Brand in Canada – what is it?

 The ‘Olympic Brand’ is comprised of the names, phrases, marks, logos and designs relating to the Olympic Movement.
 This includes, but is not limited to, those relating to specific Olympic Games, the Canadian Olympic Team, Olympic moments and the accomplishments of Olympians.
 Use of the Olympic Brand in Canada is subject to COC authorization.

 The COC relies heavily on the sale of exclusive marking rights to generate revenue, which is used to fund the Canadian Olympic Team’s preparation and participation at Olympic and Pan American Games.
 Thus, the awarding, management and protection of exclusive marketing rights surrounding the Olympic Brand in Canada is necessary to sustain Canada’s participation in the global Olympic Movement.